teusto/Blue-Prism-UI-Technical-Test/README.md

 # Blue Prism UI - Test

 This project was made for the technical step on the Blue Prism recruitment process.
+You can test here: https://master.d1u940i1qf05n1.amplifyapp.com/

 ## Tech Stack